 Data centers 3 and 4 (DC 3 and DC 4) are dedicated to search.

-Using workload provisioning, you can make some of your DSE nodes handle search while others handle MapReduce, or just act as ordinary Cassandra nodes.
+Using separate data centers for different types of nodes, you can make some of your DSE nodes handle search while others handle MapReduce, or just act as ordinary Cassandra nodes.
 Cassandra ingests the data, Solr indexes the data, and you run MapReduce against that data, all in one cluster without having to do any manual extract, transform, and load (ETL) operations.
 Cassandra handles the replication and isolation of resources.

 The Solr nodes run HTTP and hold the indexes for the column family data.
 If a Solr node goes down, the commit log replays the Cassandra inserts, which correspond to Solr inserts, and the node is restored automatically.